dabana/VuePress-KCJsummercamp/docs/day2.md

 ### Ages: 5-7
 1. **Unplugged Activities**

 The game about dividing a pile into two different piles ( work/party) worked well.
 Time constraints did not allow to spend more energy into the building of the structures.
+They started drawing different sorts of fish that were later used for the fishing activity.

 2. **Coding**